splynx/docs/files/en/dashboard/dashboard.md

 At the top of the live dashboard you can find the blocks with the summarized information about the number of **online customers**, **new customers**, **new and open tickets** and the number of **devices down** in your network.

-In order to open a more detailed list of the data presented in the blocks, use the buttons withing the blocks, it helps to quickly jump to the full list of necessary information.
+In order to open a more detailed list of the data presented in the blocks, just click on the required block, it helps to quickly jump to the full list of necessary information.

 ![Screenshot](dashboard3.png)